 CopyrightX is a networked course that explores the current law of copyright; the impact of that law on art, entertainment, and industry; and the ongoing debates concerning how the law should be reformed.
 Through a combination of recorded lectures, assigned readings, weekly seminars, live interactive webcasts, and online discussions, participants in the course examine and assess the ways in which the copyright system seeks to stimulate and regulate creative expression.

 In 2013, HarvardX, Harvard Law School, and the Berkman Center for Internet & Society launched an experiment in distance education: CopyrightX, the first free and open distance learning course on law.
 After three successful offerings, CopyrightX is an experiment no longer.
-Under the leadership of Professor William Fisher, who created and directs the course, CopyrightX will be offered for a fifth time from January to May 2017.
+Under the leadership of Professor William Fisher, who created and directs the course, CopyrightX will be offered for a seventh time from January to May 2019.

 Three types of courses make up the CopyrightX Community:

 - a residential course on Copyright Law, taught by Prof. Fisher to approximately 100 Harvard Law School students;